pragma-/pbot/doc/AntiAbuse.md

 Let's say you want to set up join-flood enforcement for channel `#bash`.
 Here are all of the steps required to do that.

 * Create and register the `#stop-join-flood` channel.
 This is where PBot will forward join-flooders.
-Give it a sensible title like "You have been forwarded here due to join-flooding.
+Give it a sensible `/topic` like "You have been forwarded here due to join-flooding.
 If your IRC client or network issues have been resolved, you may `/msg PBot unbanme` to remove the ban-forward."
 * Create and register the `#bash-floodbans` channel.
 This is where PBot do the banning/unbanning.
 Give PBot channel OPs here.
 * Set an extended-ban in `#bash`: `/mode #bash +b $j:#bash-floodbans$#stop-join-flood`.
 This will retrieve the bans from `#bash-floodbans` for use in `#bash`.
 * Join PBot to both `#bash` and `#bash-floodbans` so it can monitor `#bash` and set/remove the bans in `#bash-floodbans`.